jkcsoftwaresllp/crm-server/src/common/database/README.md

 # Database Seeders Documentation

 ## Overview
-This seeding system populates your CRM database with comprehensive test data for parallel development[5].
+This seeding system populates your CRM database with comprehensive test data for parallel development.

- **WARNING**: Only use in development/testing environments!

 ## Test Credentials